 In 2010, he led the winning team in the MAGIC 2010 competition by developing a team of 14 robots that semi-autonomously explored and mapped a large-scale urban environment.
 For winning, the U.S. Department of Defense awarded him $750,000.
 He was named one of Popular Science's "Brilliant Ten" in September, 2012.
 A few of his awards include the DARPA Young Faculty Award (2013) and the College of Engineering Education Excellence Education Award (2015).

 He received a PhD from the Massachusetts Institute of Technology in 2008 for his work in robust robot mapping.
 During his time as a PhD student, he was a core member of their DARPA Urban Challenge Team which finished the race in 4th place.
 His work on autonomous cars continued in cooperation with Ford Motor Company on the Next Generation Vehicle project.
 In 2016, he joined the Toyota Research Institute where he was Co-Director for Autonomous Driving Development.
 In 2017, he left TRI to found a new company, May Mobility Inc., developing autonomous vehicles.
 He maintains an active research program at the University of Michigan.

 Cool Jobs: Roboticist Edwin Olson.
 Produced by the World Science Festival.
+(June, 2013)

 Meet the Faculty: Edwin Olson.
 Produced by the U-M Computer Science department.
+(February, 2012)

 From MAGIC to Self-Driving Cars.
 The AUVSI Driverless Car Summit, 2012.